A family-focused long-term care residence

 How do you apply?

 At this time we are taking general inquiries and accepting resumes and job applications.
-Please send a cover letter and your job application to our nursing director Anna Bohnen, RN, at email@example.com. or to the address below.
+Please send a cover letter and your job application to our house manager Amber Rolewicz at firstname.lastname@example.org. or to the address below.
 We want to know about your special talents, skills, and interests that can help us get to know you and place you where your light can shine.
 Be sure to include an email address and a contact phone number.
-Interviews will begin in May and we will contact you to schedule at time.
+Interviews are now taking place and we will contact you to schedule at time.
 DOWNLOAD THE APPLICATION HERE.
-If you are unable to download the file or would like us to mail you a paper copy you can send Anna an email or call Carol at 651-436-4422.
+If you are unable to download the file or would like us to mail you a paper copy you can send Amber an email or call Carol at 651-436-4422.

 Are you an early bird or wish to keep your afternoons open for family, classes, or other activities?
 Join our morning team and work a four-to eight-hour shift that fits your schedule.
 You’ll be relieving the night staff and greeting our residents as they wake up to start the day.
 The morning routine will cover one-on-one resident care to get them bathed and dressed, and transferred to their wheelchairs with a convenient ceiling lift in every bedroom.
 Breakfast is served in our spacious kitchen at the big table, with room for visiting family members to join us for a cup of coffee in the sitting area.